shivsantham/Confluent-Rest-Proxy-Evaluation/README.md

 Evaluating the producer and consumer throughput via Rest Proxy server by Confluent.
+Most of the concepts are similar to the description from @Apache-Kafka-Confluent-Evaluation repositry.
+This uses the Rest proxy service instead of the java client.
+I would highly recommend reading the http://docs.confluent.io/current/kafka-rest/docs/index.html before using this code for any benchmarking.

 Setup
 Hardware: Mac Os, 15Gb RAM, ~400gb used/ 512gb disk space, 7 cpu cores